20 Aug How stress damages your organisation

 Creating a low-stress environment is a fundamental strategic priority

-Organisations that understand this indisputable fact are known to outshine their rivals.
+Organisations that understand this indisputable fact outshine their rivals.
 A recent study demonstrates that companies described as “high morale” businesses outperform their competitors by a factor of two to one in share price values.
 Many other studies link high performance companies with high degrees of job satisfaction and a good working atmosphere.

 Stressed organisations are unhappy places to work